-Emissions categories and what is included Emissions, tCO2e Scope 1:We lease our office space and have no control of heating.
-We hcompany cars.
-Therefore, there are no emissions associated with 0.0 Scope 2: Purchase of electricity and heating for offices 8.3 Scope 3: 27.1 Purchases, incl. the upstream transportation and distribution 2.8 Transmission/distribution losses from purchase of electricity 0.4 Waste generated in operations 0.0 Business travel (incl. hotel stays) 0.1 Employee commuting 0.1
+Emissions categories and what is included Emissions, tCO2e Scope 1: We lease our office space and have no control of heating.
+We have company cars.
+Therefore, there are no emissions associated with the company cars.
+0.0 Scope 2:Purchase of electricity and heating for offices 8.3 Scope 3: 27.1 Purchases, incl. the upstream transportation and distribution 2.8 Transmission/distribution losses from purchase of electricity Waste generated in operations Business travel (incl. hotel stays) Employee commuting 0.1 Homeworking 23.6

-Emissions categories and what is included Emissions, tCO2e Homeworking 23.6 Downstream transportation and distribution 0.0 Total for 2020/21 35.4 Intensity ratio: carbon emissions per FTE 0.8
+Emissions categories and what is included Emissions, tCO2e Downstream transportation and distribution 0.0 Total for 2020/21 35.4 Intensity ratio: carbon emissions per FTE 0.8